-In this talk I draw from the recent experience of the university of Trento with two 'at risk' scholars from the Middle-East and from Central Africa.
-I discuss the meanings - and challenges - of protection as scientific inclusion in the field of social science teaching programs and of nutrigenomics laboratory research.
+In her talk, she drew from the recent experience of the university of Trento with two 'at risk' scholars from the Middle-East and from Central Africa.
+She discussed the meanings - and challenges - of protection as scientific inclusion in the field of social science teaching programs and of nutrigenomics laboratory research.

-I reflect on the fact that protection that receiving HE communities are able to provide inevitably addresses the question of academic freedom as a two faced concept.
+Ester Gallo reflected on the fact that protection that receiving HE communities are able to provide inevitably addresses the question of academic freedom as a two-faced concept.
 Protection involves the negative dimension of freedom, and specifically the removal of obstacles that impede free intellectual enterprises.
 Yet it also addresses the important dimension of positive freedom: the possibility to enter actively into a community of scholars and students, to further the ends of scientific inquiry and teachings by setting a dialogue that, ideally, transforms both ends.

-Protection, therefore, becomes also a matter of scientific inclusions towards a renewed pluralism in the curricula and in research orientations.
-Displaced scholars bring with them experiences ad perspectives that may be unfamiliar, at odds, or distant from the academic culture and orientation of a university, which is inevitably also embedded in specific territorial and intellectual traditions.
+Protection, therefore, also becomes a matter of scientific inclusions towards a renewed pluralism in the curricula and in research orientations.
+Displaced scholars bring with them experiences and perspectives that may be unfamiliar, at odds, or distant from the academic culture and orientation of a university, which is inevitably also embedded in specific territorial and intellectual traditions.

 To what extent is a university able - or willing - to engage with internal changes actively brought about by displaced scholars?
-I suggest that focusing only on the negative dimension of freedom risks reproducing a patronizing images of receiving institutions as 'liberal savior'.
-And that the key future challenge is the development of long term inclusive strategies that are able to valorize scholars scientific contribution towards a renewed pluralism in higher educational territory.
+Ester Gallo suggested that focusing only on the negative dimension of freedom risks reproducing a patronizing image of receiving institutions as 'liberal savior'.
+And that the key future challenge is the development of long-term inclusive strategies that are able to valorize scholar's scientific contribution towards a renewed pluralism in higher educational territory.